'Hunters': does Amazon Prime's Nazi thriller deserve a second season?

-Arriving on Amazon Prime Video earlier this year, Hunters immediately caused controversy.
+Arriving on Amazon Prime Video earlier this year – and renewed this week for a second season – Hunters immediately caused controversy.
 Created by David Weil and executive produced by Jordan Peele (who worked on The Twilight Zone reboot together), it starred Logan Lerman and Al Pacino and was hotly anticipated: what’s not to love about a 1970s-set thriller where the characters run around hunting Nazis?
 Quentin Tarantino’s Inglourious Basterds followed a similar format, and that was critically acclaimed.
 So, as I sat down to watch the first episode, I was excited to see what was to come.
 However, like many others, I automatically found it jarring.

 Hunters has its merits – a few characters are deeply endearing and the performances (particularly Lerman’s in the lead) are compelling.
 But some of the content is extremely disturbing, inappropriate and should never have made it to the screen.
 Watching Nazis get killed in various ways is entertaining – and that I have no issue with – but the show often invents things which never happened for the purposes of entertainment.
 The most obvious and controversial example is a sequence involving a game of human chess, where Jewish prisoners at the concentration camp take the place of pieces and have to shoot each other once captured.
 The scene was rightly lambasted by the Auschwitz Museum, who said: “Inventing a fake game of human chess for @huntersonprime is not only dangerous foolishness & caricature.
 It also welcomes future deniers.”
 Then there were other scenes – such as Jews gassing Nazis – which were condemned by Stephen Smith, head of the USC Shoah Foundation Institution.
 “Jews never gassed Nazis.
 Period,” he said.
 That I must even make this point is proof enough how perilous this slippery slope can become… By blurring the line between fact and fiction, Hunters muddies the historical record, disrespects those who perished, and provides ammunition to those who seek to deny the truth of the Holocaust.”